fusioncharts/dev_centre_docs/chart-guide/standard-charts/pie-and-doughnut-charts.md

 ## Configure the Animation Direction

-By default, when a pie/doughnut chart is loaded for the first time or refreshed, the rendering animation is in the anti-clockwise direction.
+By default, when a **pie/donut chart maker** is loaded for the first time or refreshed, the rendering animation is in the anti-clockwise direction.
 However, FusionCharts includes the `animateClockwise` attribute that lets you animate the chart in the clockwise direction.
 Set the `animateClockwise` attribute to `1` to animate the chart in the clockwise direction.

 Refer to the code given below: